Explore the beauty of gardening in small spaces with us!

 • Specialized Mixes: Purchase a commercial cactus or succulent mix from a garden center.
 These mixes are formulated to provide excellent drainage and are often pre-mixed with components like perlite or sand.

-• DIY Soil Mix: Alternatively, you can create your own succulent soil mix.
-Mix together equal portions of potting soil, perlite, and coarse sand.
+• DIY Soil Mix: Alternatively, you can create your own succulent soil mix by mixing equal portions of potting soil, perlite, and coarse sand.
 This combination improves aeration and drainage, creating an environment that mimics the natural conditions succulents thrive in.

 • Soil Preparation: Before planting, make sure the soil is loose and well-aerated.
 Avoid compacting the soil too much, as this can impede root growth and water drainage.